 The maximum number of lines contained in the history file.
-When this variable is assigned a value, the history file is truncated, if necessary, by removing the oldest entries, to contain no more than that number of lines.
+When this variable is assigned a value, the history file is truncated, if necessary, to contain no more than that number of lines.
 The default value is 500.
 The history file is also truncated to this size after writing it when an interactive shell exits.